nickbabcock/Pdoxcl2Sharp/README.md

 ## Install

-Since the demographics, users are conceivably small, I've decided against a nuget package, so installation is a manual process.
+Since the demographics of potential users is small, I've decided against a nuget package, so installation is a manual process.
 If a nuget package is wanted, please raise an issue.